ChrisCummins/msc-thesis/docs/Log.md

     runtime from source strings.
   * There's a compilation space associated with OpenCL, in additional to the usual skel-specific params.
-    * I should contact Alberto (?).
+    * I should contact Alberto Magni.
 He has been working on PTX, which is a bytecode IR for GPU programming with an LLVM backend.
   * I should re-read Grigori's paper on continuous compilation which suggests that optimisation parameters are insensitive to datasets.
   * The general idea isn't novel (it's a re-hash of iterative